-(B) Self-Regulatory Organization's Statement on Burden on Competition
+B. Self-Regulatory Organization's Statement on Burden on Competition

-NASD does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.
+NASD does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.

-(C) Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others
+II.
+Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received From Members, Participants, or Others